Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Homology computations for exceptional complex braid groups

 The next case we consider is that of exceptional groups of rank two.
 Some of these groups are known to be isodiscriminantal to complexified real groups, which we already considered in Section \ref{sec:coxeter_groups}.
 This leaves the following groups:

-Among these, $B_7$, $B_{11}$ and $B_{19}$ are isodiscriminantal (cf. \cite[Section 2]{bannai}).
-In order to study these various groups, we use \emph{ad hoc} Garside monoids (which are all detailed in \cite[Examples 11, 12, 13]{thespicantin}).
-Most of these monoids are \nit{circulating monoids}:
+Among these, $B_7$, $B_{11}$ and $B_{19}$ are isodiscriminantal (see \cite[Section 2]{bannai}).
+In order to study these various groups, we use \emph{ad hoc} Garside monoids, which are all detailed in \cite[Examples 11, 12, 13]{thespicantin}.
+Most of these monoids are \emph{circular monoids}:

 These are group presentation, which can also be seen as monoid presentation.
 We amalgamate such a group presentation and the underlying monoid presented by the same data.
 In these three monoids, one can see that the atoms play a symmetric role: changing the ordering on the atoms does not affect the number of cells.
 Furthermore, as the lcm of two distinct atoms is always the same, we get that there are only $1$-cells and $2$-cells ($n$ cells of rank $1$ and $n-1$ cells of rank 2 if $n$ is the number of atoms).